-The major investments in the share capital at 31 December 2017, according to the communications pursuant to article 120 of the TUF, were as follows:
+The major investments in the share capital at 31 December 2018, according to the communications pursuant to art.
+120 of the TUF, were as follows:

-Declarer Direct shareholder % of ordinary share capital % of share capital with voting rights Luca Garavoglia Alicros S.p.A.
-51.00% 64.38% Andrew Brown Cedar Rock Capital Ltd 10.06% 10.33%
+Declarer Direct shareholder % of ordinary share capital % of share capital with voting rights Luca Garavoglia Alicros S.p.A. (subsequently incorporated into Lagfin S.C.A., a limited partnership with share capital with effect from 12 February 2019) 51.00% 64.38% Andrew Brown Cedar Rock Capital Ltd 9.96% 10.43%